Embedded Delaunay triangulations for point clouds of surfaces in $\mathbb{R}^3$: Introduction

 \section{Introduction}

 Computational geometry is a topic of interest since, for instance, discusses discrete versions of classic geometric results (see \cite{GLSWI}, \cite{GLSWII} where the authors address the Poincar\'e-Koebe uniformization theorem, or \cite{Luo} for a combinatorial version of the Yamabe flow) and allows algorithmic shape comparison techniques (see for instance \cite{KoehlHass} where genus zero surfaces are compared).
 Initial conditions that guarantee numerical stability are clearly important in this topic, as well as algorithms to refine and detect good data samples.
-A common good condition is the no existence of \textit{very-thin} triangles, or equivalently, that every triangle is $\epsilon$-acute (meaning that the angles lie in the interval $(\epsilon,\pi/2-\epsilon)$).
+Some common good condition are the no existence of \textit{very-thin} triangles (each angle should be greater than a predetermined constant) and, more strongly, that every triangle is $\epsilon$-acute (meaning that the angles lie in the interval $(\epsilon,\pi/2-\epsilon)$).
 This condition in particular implies that two angles sharing their opposite edge add less than $\pi$, which is known as the (strict) \textit{Delaunay condition}, a handy property for a triangulation in computational geometry.
 Our ability to consistently produce $\epsilon$-acute data will also require the ability to produce (strict) Delaunay data.
 Delaunay triangulations are also useful in Teichm\"{u}ller theory, since they give a standard decomposition for flat surfaces with singularities (see \cite{MasurSmillie}).

-In this article we show that the diagonal switch algorithm (which is known in the literature, suggested for instance in \cite{Renka} for this type of problem) for a point cloud of a $C^2$ surface $\Sigma\hookrightarrow\mathbb{R}^3$ finalizes after a finite number of steps realizing a embedded Delaunay triangulation, provided that the point cloud is sufficiently dense and stills reflects the $C^2$ structure.
+In this article we show that the diagonal switch algorithm (which is known in the literature as extrinsic edge flip, appearing for instance in \cite{Dyer}, \cite{Renka} for this type of problem) for a point cloud of a $C^1$ surface $\Sigma\hookrightarrow\mathbb{R}^3$ finalizes after a finite number of steps realizing a embedded Delaunay triangulation, provided that the point cloud is sufficiently dense and stills reflects the $C^1$ structure.
 If the point cloud is in generic position (no $4$ coplanar points) then the triangulation is strict Delaunay.
 We also provide an example where the final triangulation is Delaunay but contains very-thin triangles in a proportion that gets arbitrarily close to $1$.

 The article is organized as follows.
 Section \ref{sec:Plane} states the results for (abstract) flat surfaces, possibly with cone singularities.
 Section \ref{sec:R3} deals with surfaces in $\mathbb{R}^3$.
 The algorithm is shown to end by using area and hyperbolic volume (Proposition \ref{prop:alg}), while embeddedness is shown by first proving a local result (Proposition \ref{localDelaunay}) and then a local-to-global description (Theorem \ref{thm:global}).
 Finally, we discuss the embedded Delaunay example with arbitrary predominance of very-thin triangles.